BU-DEPEND-Lab/GenZ-LTL/README.md

 ## Method

 **GenZ-LTL** is an RL framework that enables zero-shot generalization to arbitrary LTL specifications.
-It leverages Büchi automata to decompose tasks into sequential reach-avoid subgoals and, unlike prior methods that condition on entire subgoal sequences, it solves these reach-avoid problems one subgoal at a time via safe RL formulations of Hamilton–Jacobi (HJ) reachability.
-In addition, a subgoal-induced observation reduction further mitigates the exponential complexity of subgoal–state combinations.
+It leverages Büchi automata to decompose tasks into sequential reach-avoid subgoals and, unlike prior methods that condition on entire subgoal sequences or the automata, it solves these reach-avoid problems one subgoal at a time via a safe RL formulation based on Hamilton–Jacobi (HJ) reachability.
+In addition, it uses subgoal-induced observation reduction to further mitigates the exponential complexity of subgoal–state combinations.

 ## Installation